Klazomenai Ancient City

 Klazomenai is one of the few sites in the region, along with Phocaea, on the opposite side of the Izmir Gulf and Old Smyrna, to provide detailed evidence for ancient burial practices.
 There are five separate necropolises at Klazomenai and a few burials inside the city walls.
 Iron Age burials date from the 10th century B.C. until the middle of the 7th century B.C., most of which are found outside the city and comprise mainly pot burials of young infants, some cist (stone-lined) graves containing young adults, and a few adult inhumations (buried corpse) and cremations.
 Once the wall had been built to encircle the Archaic town – at some point in the middle of the 7th century B.C. – this burial ground was abandoned.
 In the Archaic period, the most common burial practice for adults and children was inhumation within richly adorned terracotta coffins.
 Known as “Clazomenae Sarcophagi”, they are specific to this area and date between 630 and 500 B.C.
 The designs included figures or simple linear or floral patterns along the upper panels.

 It was reported in 2020 that as a result of the rescue excavation carried out by the Izmir Museum Directorate, a new necropolis was unearthed in the south of the Klazomenai settlement, in the area near the Ağaçlı Yol connecting the Urla centre and İskele Neighborhood.
-This necropolis, called Tree Road, shows that the burial areas of the city of Klazomenai are spread out over a larger area.
-A total of fifteen tombs were examined, and four different types of burial were identified: sarcophagy, roof tile, simple and cremation.
+This necropolis, called Tree Road, shows that the burial areas of Klazomenai are spread out over a larger area.
+Fifteen tombs were examined, and four different types of burial were identified: sarcophagy, roof tile, simple and cremation.
 A bath boat-shaped terracotta sarcophagus tomb, dated to the late 8th / early 7th century B.C., was recorded as the earliest burial, while the Klazomenai-type sarcophagus tombs dated to the 6th century BC were the dominant group.
 With two tombs dated to the Late Classical Period and two urnes in which the cremation tradition was applied in the Hellenistic Period, Klazomenai provided new data for dead burial traditions.
 The stylistic enrichment of burial gifts left for deceased individuals and some sarcophagus tombs especially put this necropolis in a particular place.

 Limantepe